Verace/MySQLDumpSplitter/README.md

 what it says on the tin.
 The user chooses a MySQL dumpfile and the programme will output (in the same directory) a number of SQL files corresponding to the tables in that database dump.
-It has been tested on Linux (Ubuntu 12.04 LTS),  Windows 7 and Darwin 12.4.
+It has been tested on Linux (Ubuntu 12.04 LTS),  Windows 7 and Darwin 12.4.0 (all 64 bit).

 Note, the version of Java must be 1.7.
 The "raw" code (i.e. mine) does work with 1.6, but something about the underlying Java GUI libraries fails on 1.6 and I am not in a position to support multiple JDKs/JREs.